4 Ways Search Changed in 2018

 Mobile-first indexing is one way Google is adapting to the rise of smartphones.
 Simply put, websites designed for mobile devices are now ranked higher than those not.
-This has kept web developers across the country busy as they redevelop websites to include more mobile-friendly user experiences.
+This has kept web developers across the country busy as they redevelop websites to include more mobile-friendly user experiences as the SEO landscape continues to evolve.

 Google has not released any specifics about this update, but refers to it as a “core algorithm change.”
 Digital strategists, however, have noticed significant changes for websites relating to the medical industry.
 Google has told us there is no fix for the effects of this change.